arielhasidim/mimic-uo-and-aki/reproduce_article/README.md

 # Repreducing Study's Results

-The code above is used to reproduce the derivation cohort results for the *Method for computerized standardization of arbitrary urinary output charting for the diagnosis of AKI: A derivation-validation proof of concept study using two multicenter databases* (DOI: [XX]()) study.
+The code above is used to reproduce the derivation cohort results for the *Standardizing urine output data for AKI analysis: A multicenter proof of concept study*.
+(DOI: [XX]()) study.

 ## Instructions